defog-ai/sql-eval/README.md

 Our testing procedure comprises the following steps.
 For each question/query pair:
 1. We generate a SQL query (possibly from an LLM).
-2. We run both the "gold" query and the generated query on their respective Postgres database to obtain 2 dataframes with the results.
+2. We run both the "gold" query and the generated query on their respective database to obtain 2 dataframes with the results.
 3. We compare the 2 dataframes using an "exact" and a "subset" match.
 TODO add link to blogpost.
 4. We log these alongside other metrics of interest (e.g. tokens used, latency) and aggregate the results for reporting.